harrisonarth/CABIN/FAQ.md

 **Q. How do I update CABIN on my server?**

-In your server directory delete config-overrides, config, defaultconfig, kubejs, and mods.
+In your server directory delete config-overrides, config, defaultconfig, kubejs, ldlib, and mods.
 Then from the new CABIN server zip copy over those same directories to replace the ones you removed.
 Enjoy!

 ### Other Issues